 - 2.5.1 NPF4 (2023) Policies 11, 14 and 23, FIFEplan (2017) Policies 1, 10 and 11, Planning Advice Note (PAN) 1/2011: Planning and Noise, Low Carbon Fife Supplementary Guidance (2019) and Fife Council Policy for Development and Noise (2021), apply in terms of residential amenity. - 2.5.2 There are residential areas located adjacent to the proposed routes however any noise or dust disturbance would only have a potential impact during the construction phase.
-The remote location of the site and adherence to best working practices detailed in an Environmental Management Plan (CEMP) will be sufficient to mitigate any potential negative impact during the construction phase, including protecting air quality through the control of dust.
-This can be submitted with future detailed applications and required through a condition of this PPP. - 2.5.3 It is considered that the proposals would comply with NPF4 (2023) Policies 11, 14 and 23, FIFEplan (2017) Policies 1, 10 and 11, Planning Advice Note (PAN) 1/2011: Planning and Noise, Low Carbon Fife Supplementary Guidance (2019) and Fife Council Policy for Development and Noise (2021) in terms of residential amenity.
+A condition is therefore recommended requiring that a Construction Environmental Management Plan (CEMP) be submitted for approval.
+The remote location of the site and adherence to best working practices detailed in the CEMP will be sufficient to mitigate any potential negative impact during the construction phase, including protecting air quality through the control of dust. - 2.5.3 In conclusion, the proposed development would not give rise to adverse residential amenity concerns.
+The proposed development is therefore acceptable with regard to residential amenity considerations, complying with Policies 11, 14 and of NPF4 (2023) and Policies 1, 10 and 11 of FIFEplan (2017).